Skip to content

 How Does a Lawsuit Work?

 Most lawsuits follow the same general procedure, which is governed by many different Court rules.
 For a detailed explanation of what can be expected in a “typical” lawsuit, please see Anatomy of a Lawsuit.
 Depending on the complexity of your case, lawsuits can be resolved in varying amounts of time.
-You case will be resolved faster if you reach a settlement as opposed to being tried to a jury.
+Your case will be resolved faster if you reach a settlement as opposed to being tried to a jury.
 The complexity of your case will also determine the length of time it takes to resolve.
-Most cases that are tried to jury take approximately one year, start to finish.
+Most cases that are tried to jury take approximately two years, start to finish.

 What Is the Client’s Role During a Lawsuit?